24 May 2200, Sierra Nevada Foothills, Earth

 Miranda cocked her head at the petite . . . ex-commando, apparently.
 Vara still looked small and wiry and dangerous.
-Still, for the first time since Miranda had known her, she was out in public in something other than a commando's light armor.
-Instead, she wore a dress in deep-red silk, low-cut and rather clingy.
-The effect was rather startling, for anyone like Miranda who had known Vara for many years.
+Still, for the first time Miranda had ever seen, she was out in public in something other than a commando's light armor.
+Instead, she wore a dress in deep-red silk, low-cut and clingy.
+The effect was rather startling, for anyone like Miranda who had known her for many years.

 Liara's body language was instructive: turned toward Vara, gaze tending to wander in that direction, one hand resting on the table-top as if it wanted to inch over and rest atop the other asari's.

 Well.
 About bloody time.

 Miranda sat down at an unspoken invitation.
 "So, what brings the Secretary of State for Foreign Affairs out in public this evening, without a swarm of aides and hangers-on, and not a single paparazza in sight?"

 "We're on a date," said Vara, without hesitation.

 "You said you weren't Liara's bodyguard anymore."
 Miranda cocked her head at the two of them.
 "I assume that means a different sort of involvement now."